 Foster carers constantly have to balance risks in the everyday decisions they take for themselves, their own children and fostered children.
 The difference with a fostered child is that foster carers are caring for them on behalf of the state, and so are accountable for the day-to-day decisions they take.
 They will be asked by their fostering service to do some things differently than they might with their own children, to keep everyone safe.

-Safer caring is all about being “risk sensible”, not risk averse.
-It is about foster carers working in partnership with children and young people, their parents wherever possible, and the key social workers to develop the right safer caring plan for that child; and day-to-day, understanding and balancing the risks involved in a particular activity or decision, rather than applying a set of rules in all circumstances.
+Safer caring is all about being “risk-sensible”, not risk-averse.
+It is about foster carers working in partnership with children and young people, their parents wherever possible, and the key facets for social workers to develop the right safer caring plan for that child; and day-to-day, understanding and balancing the risks involved in a particular activity or decision, rather than applying a set of rules in all circumstances.

 How we can help foster carers